Siddy212/iconic-es-de/README.md

 - If a given ${system.theme}.jpg image is not found, it will use _default.jpg image, so make sure to keep that file.

 ### Overlays
-- Overlays that help make images pop can also be added similar to the main theme images.
+- Custom overlays can be added to help make images pop.
 - These should be in a 16:9 1920x1080 aspect ratio and a .png format to have the desired effect.
-- Use th folder called `custom-Overlay` in ES-DE's theme directory at: `ES-DE/themes/iconic-es-de/_inc/systems`
+- Use the folder called `custom-overlay` in ES-DE's theme directory at: `ES-DE/themes/iconic-es-de/_inc/systems`
 - Upload your custom overlay images to that folder.
-These will appear on top of all other assets on the screen.
+Be aware that these will appear on top of all other assets on that screen.
 - They should be named:
     - ${system.theme}.png